RitamRoa/Roa.ai/README.md

 ## what?

-so it is more of a fact-checker, the thing is : right now it might be very vulnerable to prompt injections, i need to fix that up. as of 16th august: now should work if you open up the index and when you download the apk... might be few bugs need to fix that up (ui also)
+so it is more of a fact-checker.

 ## how?